nullobject/dotfiles/atom/packages/ide-purescript/README.md

 Note `psc-ide-client` is not used.

 For all functions provided by `psc-ide` you will need to build your project first!
-Dependencies will automatically be loaded via `dependencies Current.File` as required.

 ## Autocomplete

-Provided from [psc-ide](https://github.com/kRITZCREEK/psc-ide).
+Provided from `psc-ide`.
 Make sure your project is built first.

-Completions will be sourced from modules imported in the current file.
+Completions will be sourced from all available modules by default; this is configurable to just those imported in the current file, in which case explicitly (re-)triggering the completion will expand to show all modules.

+Imports will be inserted automatically for completions!
+Again this is configurable.

 ## Tooltips